 Ms Tough completed a Bachelor of Laws and Bachelor of Jurisprudence at the University of Western Australia and worked as a barrister and solicitor before progressing to the commercial sector.
 She is a Fellow of the Australian Institute of Company Directors.

 Ms Tough was appointed to the CEFC Board with effect from 7 August 2017 for five years.

 Ms Wakefield Evans is a non-executive director of Macquarie Group Limited, Lend Lease Corporation Limited, BUPA Australia & New Zealand and the national board of the Australian Institute of Company Directors.
-She is also a member of the boards of Asialink (University of Melbourne) and the University of New South Wales Foundation.
-She is also a member of the Takeovers Panel.
+She is also a member of the Takeovers Panel and on the board of the University of New South Wales Foundation.

 Ms Wakefield Evans has more than 29 years' legal experience.
 She was a partner of King & Wood Mallesons for 20 years before retiring from the partnership in September 2013.